sethbrasile/ember-remodal/README.md

 {{ember-remodal forService=true}}
 ```

-*You can technically place a service modal anywhere in your application, but keep
+*You can place a service modal anywhere in your application, but keep in mind
-in mind that it must currently be rendered in order for your service to use it.
+that it must currently be rendered in order for your service to use it.
+For this
-For this reason, the normal convention would be to place it in the application
+reason, a common convention would be to place `{{ember-remodal forService=true}}`
-template, so that it is always accessible.*
+in the application template, so that it is always accessible.*

 You can then access the modal via the `remodal` service throughout your
 application: